west-code-development/West/Doc/installations/macos.rst

 macOS
 =====

-The following instructions have been tested on macOS 11.3.
+The following instructions have been tested on macOS 11.5.

 Requirements:

-- gcc/gfortran (e.g. GCC 9)
+- C and Fortran compilers (e.g. gcc/gfortran in GCC 10)
+- MPI (e.g. MPICH)
-- MPICH
+- BLAS/LAPACK
-- BLAS/LAPACK/ScaLAPACK
+- ScaLAPACK (optional)
 - FFTW3
 - Python3